publishing.co.uk

 Is Kindle Unlimited income really that good?

-In KU-heavy genres (romance, thriller, fantasy), page-read income often beats wide sales for series fiction.
+In KU-heavy genres (romance, thriller, fantasy), page-read income can beat wide sales for series fiction.
 In non-fiction and literary fiction, it rarely does — those readers buy outright.

 What do I lose by going wide?